TheOnlySleepoBeepo/test/Important Info For Sandland NSFW.md

 <a href="https://i.imgur.com/lY9Ajo7.png"><img src="https://i.imgur.com/lY9Ajo7.png" title="source: imgur.com" /></a>

-## 5. Go to the You Are Exceptional MCM under GAMEPLAY OPTIONS and turn off Retroactive Rewards so you don't get random EXP from entering ane leaving the workshop.
+## 5. Go to the You Are Exceptional MCM under GAMEPLAY OPTIONS and turn off Retroactive Rewards so you don't get random EXP from entering and leaving the workshop.

 <a href="https://i.imgur.com/jOnApyA.png"><img src="https://i.imgur.com/jOnApyA.png" title="source: imgur.com" /></a>

-## 4. Go to More Ways of Washing and change the hot key shown here to something other than Shift-Z as the shift modifiier doesnt seem to work with this mod.
+## 6. Go to More Ways of Washing and change the hot key shown here to something other than Shift-Z as the shift modifiier doesnt seem to work with this mod.

 <a href="https://i.imgur.com/T1XIjqO.png"><img src="https://i.imgur.com/T1XIjqO.png" title="source: imgur.com" /></a>

-## 5. THIS MCM SETTING IS FOR IF YOU REALLY DON'T WANT A CHEAP WAY TO LOCKPICK/HACK THINGS.
+## 7. THIS MCM SETTING IS FOR IF YOU REALLY DON'T WANT A CHEAP WAY TO LOCKPICK/HACK THINGS.
 This really makes things a bit too easy as you can willpower a masterlock open and is a bit overpowered.

 <a href="https://i.imgur.com/BGlR8OK.png"><img src="https://i.imgur.com/BGlR8OK.png" title="source: imgur.com" /></a>

-## 6. In the Sexual Harrasment mod MCM under the Bodymorphs settings turn the Fusion Girl body off as we don't use it we use CBBE
+## 8. In the Sexual Harrasment mod MCM under the Bodymorphs settings turn the Fusion Girl body off as we don't use it we use CBBE

 <a href="https://i.imgur.com/TZ8fvLN.png"><img src="https://i.imgur.com/TZ8fvLN.png" title="source: imgur.com" /></a>